German Sourdough Rye Beer Dutch Oven Bread

 The beer also helps with the rise.
 I’ve made it with water a few times and while it works, I found it to be about 1/3 lower than the beer version in the end and of course more dense.

-Mixed seeds are for added crunch, which I enjoy.
-They are purely optional.
+• Mixed seeds are for added crunch, which I enjoy.
+They are purely optional and you can add whichever ones you have an enjoy.

 Note: